mediafellows/mediafellows.github.io/collections/_news/20231031_mediafellows-MIPCOM_MIPJUNIOR-Press_Release.md

 Following the success of the many new features developed for MIPDOC held in Spring this year, mediafellows rolled them out for the fall market.
 MIPJUNIOR participants can now take notes while screening within the platform, export them for later reference, or access them in the new 'Recently Viewed' page.
 In addition, mediafellows proposed and implemented a successful improvement for buyers to manage content selections more conveniently by providing the option to add or remove several library titles to/from Playlists or Favorites at once.
 Extended document import now allows the display of PDFs in addition to videos and images — especially crucial for content still in development that relies on supporting documents to show their long-term vision.
           </p>
           <p>
-Throughout both events, mediafellows provided daily emailed viewer reports, tailored for content buyers and sellers.
-Analytics have been optimized, featuring improved data aggregation for a straightforward overview, prioritizing the most relevant information for each type of delegate and allowing both sellers and buyers to quickly locate the needed information for their follow-up meetings or emails.
+Throughout both events, mediafellows provided daily emailed viewer reports, tailored for content buyers and sellers. <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/08_analytics#content">Analytics</a> have been optimized, featuring improved data aggregation for a straightforward overview, prioritizing the most relevant information for each type of delegate and allowing both sellers and buyers to quickly locate the needed information for their follow-up meetings or emails.
 Additionally, a master report is generated for RX France to understand the events’ performance based on a range of key metrics.
           </p>
 <hr>
           <p>